-Agricultural has always had strong roots in Michigan, where our farmers produce everything from asparagus to zucchini.
-As Michigan continues its recovery, agriculture remains a driving force in our economy.
-I am committed to ensuring farmers have the resources they need to continue producing the safest, most abundant, and most affordable food supply in the world.
+Agriculture has always had strong roots in Michigan, where our farmers produce everything from asparagus to zucchini.
+As Michigan continues its economic recovery, agriculture remains a driving force in our economy and provides many good-paying, local jobs.
+I am committed to ensuring our farmers have the resources they need to continue producing the safest, most abundant, and most affordable food supply in the world.